microsoft/AIforEarth-API-Development/APIDeliverables.md

 + [Documentation](#doc)
 + [Assets for website](#assets)

-The container should be uploaded to a container registry.
-All other material (or links to material) should be emailed to aiforearthcommunity@microsoft.com.
+The container should be uploaded to a container registry (more details below).
+The Jupyter notebook, documentation, and website assets should be submitted via pull request to a private git repo at https://aiforearth.visualstudio.com/_git/AIforEarth-API-Push.

+Prior to submitting your work, you will need to contact us to provide the email address of the individual who will own uploading to the git repository above and to the container registry.
+This is in order to grant appropriate permissions.
+Please email aiforearthcommunity@microsoft.com with the subject line = "API push request" and the body of your email containing the email address of the person who will be responsible for submission.

+If you have questions, please contact aiforearthcommunity@microsoft.com.

 ## <a name="container">Container with machine learning model</a>